 Toronto Fringe is a vibrant, open-concept office environment.
-We are located in the trendy Queen West area, we are open to flexible working hours, and we are tons of fun to work for!
+We are located in the trendy Riverside area, we are open to flexible working hours, and we are tons of fun to work for!

 Who you are

 You are interested in working here because you a “festival person.”
 You get it.
 You get that it can be long hours but find the rush to the finish line rewarding and empowering.
 You’re looking for mentorship opportunities and a chance to grow into a career in the arts.
 You love theatre, or want to learn more about it.

 The Toronto Fringe is committed to equality, diversity, and prioritizing accessibility.
 We warmly encourage applications from Black, Indigenous, and People of Colour communities, 2SLGBTQ+ identified persons as well as Deaf, Mad and disability-identified persons.
 If you require any accommodations please do not hesitate to contact us at email@example.com or 416-966-1062.